How to Play Multiplayer on Minecraft Java Edition

 Java Edition vs Bedrock: Why This Matters

-- Bedrock Edition runs on consoles (Xbox, PlayStation, Switch), mobile devices, and Windows 10/11.
+- Bedrock Edition - consoles (Xbox, PlayStation, Switch), phones, and Windows 10/11.

 Troubleshooting Common Java Edition Multiplayer Issues